The rehabilitation of an indoor space: how to convert an abandoned warehouse into a 5 a side facility

 If it is not the case, there are two ways of proceeding:

 - to build an independent prefabricated structure inside the warehouse (i.e: using containers like we did in GOLAGOL Barcelona, Spain)

 - to use the warehouse walls and work with plasterboards to design the new spaces according to the client’s needs (see Monclub 2.0 in Marseille, France).

 However, attention should be paid .

-Warehouses exist everywhere and this makes the concept duplicable either in Countries with a climate similar to French or England, characterized by many days of bad weather, or in the Emirates where the weather is too hot.
+Warehouses exist everywhere and this makes the concept duplicable either in Countries with a climate similar to France or England, characterized by many days of bad weather, or in the Emirates where the weather is too hot.

 Finally, it is very important that the overall investment be in line with the expected turnover of the venue, in order to maximize the return on the investment.

 WSBSPORT helps with the general assessment of the building, and ensures that the site complies with local rules and regulations for private commercial businesses open to the public, with the objective of making a wise decision depending on the available budget and the recommendations of the feasibility study.